 Two of the County’s highest priorities are meeting the community’s needs for affordable housing and public schools.
 As part of the proposed FY2015-2024 Capital Improvement Plan (CIP), the County Manager has identified eight publicly-owned sites with the greatest potential for future affordable housing development and three sites that could be redeveloped to meet school needs.

 The Public Land for Public Good: Affordable Housing Report and the Public Land for Public Good: Schools Memo document the charge, methodology, analysis and recommendations.

 Why Utilize Public Land for Public Good?

-To address both of these challenges, County staff began an evaluation process to identify potential public land sites to utilize for these purposes.
-A thorough and objective methodology was used to identify, analyze and prepare recommendations.
+To address both of these challenges, County staff began an evaluation process to identify potential public land sites that could accommodate these priorities.
+A thorough and objective methodology was used to identify, analyze and recommend sites.